-Stereotaxis designs, manufactures and markets an advanced robotic navigation system for use in a hospital's interventional surgical suite, or "interventional lab", that we believe revolutionizes the treatment of arrhythmias by enabling enhanced safety, efficiency, and efficacy for catheter-based, or interventional, procedures.
+Stereotaxis designs, manufactures and markets an advanced robotic magnetic navigation system for use in a hospital's interventional surgical suite, or "interventional lab", that we believe revolutionizes the treatment of arrhythmias by enabling enhanced safety, efficiency, and efficacy for catheter-based, or interventional, procedures.
 Our primary products include the Genesis RMN System, the Niobe System, the Odyssey Solution, and related devices.
 We also offer to our customers the Stereotaxis Imaging Model S x-ray System.

-The Genesis RMN and Niobe Systems are designed to enable physicians to complete more complex interventional procedures by providing imageguided delivery of catheters through the blood vessels and chambers of the heart to treatment sites.
+The Genesis RMN and Niobe Systems are designed to enable physicians to complete more complex interventional procedures by providing image-guided delivery of catheters through the blood vessels and chambers of the heart to treatment sites.
 This is achieved using externally applied magnetic fields that govern the motion of the working tip of the catheter, resulting in improved navigation, efficient procedures, and reduced x-ray exposure.
-As of December 31, 2019, the Company had an installed base of 123 Niobe ES Systems.